 When I first moved to Colombia over eight years ago it was challenging to find much information on the Internet about Colombia and Medellín.
 Now the problem is there is a lot of content available.
 But much of this content about Colombia and Medellín is out-of-date or inaccurate.

-This is a pet peeve of mine and one of the primary reasons I launched the Medellin Guru website nearly two years ago.
+This is a pet peeve of mine and one of the primary reasons I launched the Medellin Guru website over two years ago.
 One of the main goals of this Medellin Guru website is to offer content about Medellín and Colombia that is up-to-date and is kept updated as things change.

 In this article we look at several examples of out-of-date Colombia and Medellín information found on the Internet and provide tips to identify out-of-date information.